Davvos11/haskell-module8-docker/README.md

 - bytestring
 - sprockell

 This means that it can be used throughout the entirety of the module (as of 2021) and is able to plot graphs (in a browser outside the container), use quickcheck and parsec, and use the provided MakeZip and CheckZip for the project.
+[Sprockell](https://github.com/leonschoorl/sprockell) is also included for the final project.

 ## Setup
 First time setup (run in the current directory):